This topic is under construction for the 17.3 release of LabKey Server. For current documentation of this feature, click here.

 The Chart Layout

 button offers the ability to change the look and feel of your chart.
-For example, very large datasets are easier to interpret as heatmaps, grouped by density (also known as point binning).

 There are four tabs: